 The primary use would be to speed up the process of detecting dangerous leaks or finding missing persons when time is of the essence.
 Such robots could also be useful to maintenance crews and other departments of the city.
 Maybe it would even be useful to Google as a mapping robot.

-I would like to thank Abhishek Roy, who created the incredible 3D renderings of the Seekloc.
+The Seekloc concept was imagined in June 2015 by Charles Bombardier and the incredible 3-D renderings were created by Abhishek Roy.
 Abhishek is the owner of Lunatic Koncepts, a design firm based in India.
 Abhishek’s team also created the renderings for the Xoupir futuristic bus concept and the Inkubax, a local incubator accelerator concept for small townss